openvinotoolkit/open_model_zoo/demos/text_detection_demo/README.md

 * `text-detection-0004`, which is a lightweight detection network for finding text.
 * `text-recognition-0012`, which is a recognition network for recognizing text.
 * `handwritten-score-recognition-0001`, which is a recognition network for recognizing handwritten score marks like `<digit>` or `<digit>.<digit>`.
+* `handwritten-japanese-recognition-0001`, which is a recognition network for recognizing handwritten Japanese characters, should be run with the m_tr_dec argument.

 For more information about the pre-trained models, refer to the [model documentation](../../models/intel/index.md).